mbtcode/geodata/readme.md

 # About This Project
-This project utilizes Google geocoding API to take user entered data and place them on a Google Map.
+This project utilizes javascrip, python, and Google geocoding API to take user entered data and place them on a Google Map.
 This works best with specific locations with one distinct location.

 This script also utilizes SQLite and you will need to download this.
 Instructions are below: